fzbio/scCAFE/README.md

 ## Usage:

+scCAFE accepts `.scool` files as input.
+If this format sounds unfamiliar to you, kindly check out [Cooler](https://github.com/open2c/cooler)'s [documentation](https://cooler.readthedocs.io/en/latest/api.html#cooler.create_scool) for detailed descriptions.

+An `.scool` file of 10-kb resolution is needed to run scCAFE.

 To use scCAFE to predict architectural features, the user only needs to provide a configuration file.
 The configuration file is a `.json` file that specifies the parameters for the prediction.
 Check out the example configuration files in `config_files`.
 Below is the descriptions of the fields in the configuration file: